Print Code: BR4 | Print Sizes: M, L | Greeting Cards | Original Artwork: SOLD, Graphite on Paper

 By your Word that, “It is finished”

-(My experience of coming to God with “Empty Hands” inspired both this drawing and this text (which is actually lyrics to a song I wrote at that time).
+(My experience of coming to God with “Empty Hands” inspired both this drawing and this text (which are lyrics to a song I wrote at that time).
 It alludes to many Scriptures, which I have listed at the bottom.)

 “For it is by grace [unmerited favor] you have been saved, through faith–and this not from yourselves, it is the gift of God–not by works, so that no one can boast.”
 (Ephesians 2:8-9)